arpithindukuri/arpithindukuri.github.io/_posts/2020-03-16-mandelbrot.markdown

 Sweet.
 I had the math down.
 The next step was to implement this in a language that wasn't Processing.
 I had just finished a course where I learned C++, so that was the language I decided to use.
 I chose to use Visual Studio as my IDE, and after doing some research, I decided to use [SFML](https://www.sfml-dev.org/) as my graphics library.
 This is where my problems started.
 C++ libraries were the cause of much misery and pain.

-After hours of googling, moving .dll and header files to different folders, any browsing I finally managed to get SFML working.
-Now that I had C++ libraries figured out, all that was left was to actually implement the code that would calculate and render the Mandelbrot Set.
-Surprisingly enough, this was the easy part, and pretty soon I had the following rendered:
+After hours of googling, moving .dll and header files to different folders, and browsing stack exchange, I finally managed to get SFML working.
+Now that I had C++ libraries (kind of) figured out, all that was left was to actually implement the code that would calculate and render the Mandelbrot Set.
+Surprisingly enough, this was the easy part, and pretty soon I had the following rendered in C++:

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/mandelbrot/mandelbrot%20-%202.png){: .align-center}